 Create a Naptime Routine

 Just like adults have bedtime routines that cue our bodies for bed, you can do the same for babies to help train them for sleep.
-Whether it’s a bedtime story, a cuddle session or changing into comfy loungewear, your infant will begin to associate these activities with sleep, which will make settling them in for naptime a breeze.
+Whether it’s a bedtime story, a cuddle session or changing into comfy loungewear, your infant will begin to associate these activities with sleep, which should make settling them in for naptime a breeze.

 Is co-sleeping a healthy part of this routine?
 Find out in our safety guide for co-sleeping.